awinograd/jquery-carousel/README.md

   });
 ```

+**Note:** The carousel memebers must have explicit height and witdth in order for the carousel to work.

 I hope you enjoy using my plugin!
 Shoot me a message if you're using/enjoying it.
 And feel free to fork / suggest changes!